patelpb96/GizmoElementTracers/README.md

 ---
 # Requirements

-This package relies on my [utilities/](https://bitbucket.org/awetzel/utilities) python package for low-level utility functions.
+This package relies on and requires my [utilities/](https://bitbucket.org/awetzel/utilities) python package for low-level utility functions.

 I develop this package using Python 3.7 and recommend that you use it too.